fluree/docs.flur.ee/content/db_intro.md

 1. Master Database with username: `master` and password: `fluree`
 2. Test Database with username: `test` and password: `fluree`

-In order to set your own username and password for the master database, you can pass in a Java property flag at start-up with the keys: `username` and `password`.
+In order to set your own username and password for the master database, you can either create environment variables or pass in a Java property flag at start-up with the keys: `username` and `password`.
 Username and password cannot be set in the flureeDB.properties file.

 For example, if you want to set your own username and password, you could run: